-While updating my awkward corner in our family room, I had a thought, "this corner needs a rustic blanket ladder".
+While updating my awkward corner in our family room, I had a thought, “this corner needs a rustic blanket ladder”.
 I needed something to store all of the blankets in our family room.
-As I was looking at stores and seeing how much they wanted for a simple blanket ladder I knew I could make one myself.
-Making a rustic blanket ladder didn't seem like it could be that hard so I gave it a try.
+As I was looking at stores and seeing how much they wanted for a simple DIY blanket ladder I knew I could make one myself.
+Creating a blanket ladder DIY didn’t seem like it could be that hard so I gave it a try.

 So If you’re looking for a simple and inexpensive way to organize your blankets then you’re in the right place.
 In this post, I’m going to show you how simple it is to build a DIY blanket ladder which cost under $5.
 This is a perfect beginner project.
 You don’t need power tools just a hand saw and a few other tools to complete this project.

 Adding some rustic decor with a blanket ladder

 As I slowly go through my house updating everything, I try to find simple projects that will update the look of the room plus add some extra organization.

 I live in the beautiful pacific northwest and that means a lot of cold days which means I always have a blanket on my lap while I’m hanging out in our family room.
 The problem is, storing the blankets so the room doesn’t look cluttered during the day.

 Not only is this DIY blanket ladder going to store the blankets I so desperately needed storing but, it’s going to help hide the cable wires that are such an eyesore.

 As you can see, that corner needed some help.
 Since I added the console table that did help a little bit, but I could still see those wires.